 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture and fisheries sectors in the Hunter Valley (excluding Newcastle) region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.

 The Hunter Valley (excluding Newcastle) region of New South Wales is located north of Sydney and north-west of Newcastle, encompassing the hinterland area of the Hunter River.
-The region comprises the six local government areas of Cessnock, Dungog, Maitland, Muswellbrook, Port Stephens, and Upper Hunter Shire, and most of Singleton and a part of the Great Lakes local government area.
-The region covers a total area of around 21,492 square kilometres or 2.68 per cent of New South Wales and is home to approximately 243,200 people (ABS 2011).
+The region comprises the six local government areas of Cessnock, Dungog, Maitland, Muswellbrook, Port Stephens, and Upper Hunter Shire, and most of Singleton and a part of the Mid-Coast local government area.
+The region covers a total area of around 21,492 square kilometres or 2.68 per cent of New South Wales and is home to approximately 269,700 people (ABS 2017).

 Agricultural land in the Hunter Valley (excluding Newcastle) region occupies 14,116 square kilometres, or 66 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 5,871 square kilometres, or 27 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 7,673 square kilometres or 36 per cent of the region.

-Mining was the largest employment sector with 14,100 people, followed by retail trade with 14,000 people and health care and social assistance with 11,800 people.
-Other important employment sectors in the region were construction, accommodation and food services, and education and training.
-The agriculture, forestry and fishing sector employed 6,400 people, representing 5 per cent of the region's workforce.
+Retail trade was the largest employment sector with 15,500 people, followed by mining with 14,300 people and construction with 11,700 people.
+Other important employment sectors in the region were health care and social assistance; accommodation and food services; and education and training.
+The agriculture, forestry and fishing sector employed 5,000 people, representing 4 per cent of the region's workforce.

 Value of agricultural production